 The UGA Student Food Pantry was established in 2011 by sorority members on the Panhellenic Council.
 The intention has not changed since its founding: to provide for students in need.
 Hunger on college campuses has become more of a nationally-recognized problem, and students on the Panhellenic Council wanted to provide a resource for students who, a lot of the time, are spending their money on their college education and have little left over.
 Each Panhellenic sorority is committed to supporting and supplying the Pantry through volunteer staffing and donations.

 The University of Georgia ‘s Hearts Everywhere Reaching Out (H.E.R.O.) for Children, Inc. is a non-profit organization dedicated to improving the quality of life and of children affected by and infected with HIV/AIDS.
-Founded by Garrett Gravesen and Ryan Gembala, this philanthropy has developed enriching programs, unforgettable experiences, and connections to the community.
 H.E.R.O.’s vision is to give these kids a brighter future and better quality of life by helping them overcome the challenges of the disease in their lives through the support of community volunteers.
 Some of the programs that H.E.R.O. puts on include Film on the Fifty, Hero for a Day, SuperHERO Mentoring Program, and many others.
-Celebrities such as Mark Richt and Dominique Wilkins have worked closely with this organization in gaining support.

 Relay for Life